 Many users on Mac systems have reported Facetime interfering with Google Meet which causes the microphone to malfunction.
 If you use Facetime regularly then you should try closing the application in the background before joining a meeting in Google Meet.
 This should help solve any audio input issues that you were facing with the Google Meet extension.

-Sign out & Sign back into your Gmail account
+Sign OUT, then back IN into your Google account

 Some users having issues with microphones in Google Meet have reported that signing out of your Google account and signing in again has helped solve this issue.
 You can try this method to see if it fixes your issue.